8 Reasons For Alumni Engagement

 Is your school missing an opportunity with your alumni engagement?

-What are the barriers stopping you engaging alumni and benefiting from the ‘8 Rs’ immediately?
+What barriers are stopping you from engaging alumni and benefiting from the ‘8 Rs’ immediately?